Fair Division with Money and Prices: The Bid Sell rule

-We compare it with the worst utility $L_{2}(u;x|A)$ of this agent if her bid $x$ loses \textit{by a hair }(to a bid just below $x$) and she is offered the worst possible price but a total price no larger than $x$:
+We compare it with the safe utility $L_{2}(u;x|A)$ this agent can secure if her bid $x$ loses \textit{by a hair }(to a bid just below $x$) so she becomes the Buyer and is offered the worst possible price such that the whole bundle $A$ costs $x$: